mehedi-88/dms-mehedi-portfolios/IMAGE_SETUP.md

 1. Add your images to the `public` folder
 2. Test the application with `pnpm dev`
 3. Verify all images load correctly
-4. Update any content in `src/lib/assets.ts` as needed
+4. Update any content in `src/lib/assets.ts` as nee

 ## Environment Variables